pillared/brainfuck-interpreter/README.md

   1. Upon detection of a loop enter ("["), the contents inside the loop bounds are added into an array to further interpret until current pointer has value of zero.
   2. Upon detection of a loop exit ("]") the interpreter will continue at towards the end of file.
   3. Upon detection of a print ("."), the interpreter will print the ASCII number of the character and store the content into an array to print at the very end as an ASCII value.

+As I have only uploaded the C file, you must compile the code before running: gcc -o ./bf ./brainfuck.c

+Run the executable with the bf.txt: ./bf ./bf.txt